 Boon-The Mind of the Race-was it written by H. G. Wells?
 He now admits it may have been.
 It contains an "ambiguous introduction" by him.
-Anyhow it's a rollicking set of stories, written to delight you.
+Anyhow it's a rollicking set of stories written to delight you. et of stories, written to delight you.
 Send \$1.45.